ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/collections.md

 ### Hash maps

-`HashMap<K, V>` is a hash table-based collection that stores key-value pairs, allowing for efficient data retrieval based on keys.
+`HashMap<K, V>` is a hash table-based collection that stores a mapping of keys of type `K` to values of type `V`.
 It provides fast insertion, lookup, and removal of elements, with keys being unique within the map.

-`HashMap` is commonly used when you need to associate data with unique identifiers and supports flexible hashing strategies through the Hash and Eq traits.
+- By default, `HashMap` uses a hashing function called `SipHash` that can provide resistance to *denial-of-service* (DoS) attacks involving hash tables.
+    - You can switch to different hash functions by specifying a *hasher*.
+    - A hasher is a type that implements the `BuildHasher` trait.